dbriones49/Incident-Response/README.md

 ## Determine the legitimacy of the incident.
 It is import to confirm if the incidents are true positives or false positives.
-You can confirm this by pulling the original alert query and then running specific variations of the query to determine itmes like IP origin, department, etc. You can also confirm with your manager if there has been any recent testing that may have triggered the alerts.
+You can confirm this by pulling the original alert query and then running specific variations of the query to determine items like IP origin, department, etc. You can also confirm with your manager if there has been any recent testing that may have triggered the alerts.
 In this case, the Matching IP is tied to the attacker VM I created and therefore the incident is deemed as a false positive.